Pat Zachry: New York Mets

 Tom Seaver, meanwhile, engaged in a contract dispute with Mets chairman M. Donald Grant, and had requested a trade.
 On June 15, 1977, the Reds traded Zachry, Doug Flynn, Steve Henderson, and Dan Norman to the Mets in exchange for Seaver; Zachry was considered the "principal figure" acquired by the Mets in the deal.
 Over the rest of the season, Zachry went 7–6 with a 3.76 ERA, and was the only Mets starting pitcher to post a winning record besides Seaver (7–3).

 After defeating his former club on April 30, he finished the first month of the 1978 season with a 3–0 record and 1.85 ERA.
-A complete game victory over the Los Angeles Dodgers on June 7 improved his record to 7–1, and Zachry was selected as the sole Mets representative on the National League All-Star team, though he did not appear in the game.
+A complete game victory over the Dodgers on June 7 improved his record to 7–1, and Zachry was selected as the sole Mets representative on the NL All-Star team, though he did not appear in the game.

 On July 24, the Cincinnati Reds came to Shea Stadium with Pete Rose entering the game with a 36-game hitting streak.
 Zachry held Rose hitless in his first three at-bats, but Rose ultimately tied Tommy Holmes' N.L. record 37 game streak with a single to left in the seventh inning.
 Four batters later, Zachry was pulled in favor of Kevin Kobel.
 Frustrated, Zachry went to kick a batting helmet sitting on the dugout steps, missed, and kicked the step.
 He suffered contusions in his left foot, and left on crutches.
 He was lost for the remainder of the season.